rodrorivero/aws-bootcamp-cruddur-2023/journal/week4.md

 #### 1.4) Cognito Post Confirmation Lambda

-We create a lambda function for storing the authentication data from cognito into our postgres database.
+We create a Lambda function for storing the authentication data from cognito into our postgres database.

 ```py
 import json